Marval13/NDSnake/Readme.md

 NDSnake

-Snake game for Nintendo DS
+A simple snake game for Nintendo DS

+To do:
+ * level regulation
+ * play again cicle
+ * score system
+ * highscore storing
+ * moar